GET

 Note that ActionParameter

-represents a second action type, one with a multiple input types, as well as an extended version of ActionParameter
+represents a second Action type; it has multiple input types and an extended version of ActionParameter

 Note that the complete ActionParameter